Sidie, 17th of Imber, 278 AN

 The path leads him over a small bridge that spans the width of a skinny brook below.
 Flowers beside the cobblestone walk are just beginning to show their buds.
 This town is unassuming and simple, but has a cozy charm that Tarreth lacks.
 Where Tarreth supplies cold stone columns and ornate fountains, Lockmire seems to offer the beauties of nature and the warmth of friendliness, since strangers smile at him in passing.
 He isn’t accustomed to that.
 He missed it since he was a boy.
 Nothing has changed.

 She is a thin, delicately curved thing with long, braided hair the colour of the summer sun, almost unnaturally golden.
 It is a colour he has rarely seen on hair before.
-Since Tarreth is a knot where many threads meet, he has seen many people from many different places, but few with such lovely hair.
-She walks in a straight-line path from the well in the far-right corner of the courtyard to a door probably just meant for servants, tucked into a nook on the left side of the courtyard.
+Since Tarreth is a knot where many threads meet, he has seen many people from many different places, but even so, he has seen very few with such interesting hair.
+She walks in a straight-line path from the well in the far-right corner of the courtyard toward a door probably just meant for servants, tucked into a nook also on the right side of the castle wall.

 She has not only been beaten.
 She’s been tortured.